somnathmukherjee96/design-patterns/README.md

 1. **Facade Design Pattern** - The Facade design pattern is a structural design pattern that provides a simplified interface to a complex subsystem.
 It encapsulates the complexity of the subsystem by providing a single interface that clients can use, thus making the subsystem easier to use and understand.
+2.  **Decorator Design Pattern** - The decorator design pattern is a structural design pattern used to extend or alter the functionality of objects at runtime by wrapping them in a series of decorators.
+It provides a flexible alternative to subclassing for extending functionality.